 Inglourious Basterds is a gorgeous, violent, beautifully acted, gut-punching, genre-blending jolt that doesn't make you want to scalp Nahtzies (as Brad Pitt's hillbilly Aldo Raine so memorably intones), it makes you want to watch a lot of movies.
 Or rather, live in a world of movies.
 Escape into a world of movies.
 Envelop yourself in your most demented revenge, cinematic, conversational, and yes, sexual fantasies on screen.
 Tarantino wants you to get your rocks off.
 Some will hate this.
 That's their prerogative.
-But I will not only love this, I will wrap my arms (and to be complete, my legs) around such complicated pulp with hearty approval.
+But I will not only love this, I will wrap my arms around such complicated pulp with hearty approval.
 If all of this sounds pornographic, fine.
 Send me the prequel in a brown paper bag.

 But I'm not talking soley about the those scalp-hunting, Nazi-hating basterds.
 Contrary to advertising, to certain enraged critics and to all of those "opinion shapers," Tarantino's Inglourious Basterds is not just about the basterds.
 It's about, of course, Nazis, but the German film industry, and under Goebbels in particular, and the insane, grand pageantry of the Nazi party which really, mirrors the fantastical elements of the picture.
 And then there's the movies within movies.
 History as seen through the eyes of a person who isn't pretending to have felt such things -- but felt them through cinema.
 And, in its most soulful, touching moments, it's about the women, one an escaped French Jewish woman who must survive, while running a movie theater.
 Naturally.